Independent Bookstore in North Charleston & Mobile Booksellers Serving Charleston County

 Together with our community collaborators who are published writers and experts in literary theory, at the Bookstop we provide exciting workshop series and seminars for the novice, the expert, and everyone in between.

 Do you have a writing project you want to start?
 One you’ve started, but need to return to?
 One in revision?
 This course series can help you improve your craft and achieve your writing goals through the elements of narrative.
-The series will help you:

 ● Write by working through the processes of invention, drafting, revision, and proofreading.